raku-community-modules/String-FuzzyIndex/README.md

     my @fzmatch = fzindex($haystack, $needle, :ignore_diacritics);
     my @fzmatch = fzindex($haystack, $needle, :glossover_ocrerrors);

+# Subroutines
+`String::FuzzyIndex` provides a single subroutine named `fzindex`.

-# DESCRIPTION
+# Description
-`String::FuzzyIndex` locates the best match(es) of a needle string in a haystack string and returns the best-match data in the form of a `List`.
+The subroutine `fzindex` locates the best match(es) of a needle string in a haystack string and returns the best-match data in the form of a `List`.
 In case no best match was found, the `List` is empty.
 Otherwise the returned `List` contains, for each best match, an eight-element sub-`List` describing that match.
 The structure of a sub-`List` is as follows:

 | Index |  Type     | Description                                                 |
 |:------|:----------|:------------------------------------------------------------|